Skip to main content

 Render the PhasorPy logo.

 This script generates the PhasorPy logo using the PhasorPy library and matplotlib.
 The schematic logo shows a universal semicircle and a cursor around the phasor coordinates of a mixture of two lifetime components.
-The corresponding time-domain and first harmonic signals are shown in insets.
-An optional arrow is drawn between the time-domain signal and phasor coordinates to indicate the phasor transformation.
-The logo is scalable, works with white and dark backgrounds, and can be cropped to a circle.
+The corresponding time-domain and first harmonic signals are shown in two inset plots.
+An optional arrow between the time-domain signal and phasor coordinates indicates the phasor transformation.
+The logo is scalable, works with light and dark backgrounds, and can be cropped to a circle.

 from matplotlib import pyplot